Jessintha/YouTube-Video-Recommender/README.md

 - First I extracted data using the YouTube API (ref: https://developers.google.com/youtube/v3/docs) with multiple API calls
 - In the coming days, I plan to automate the extraction and database update process for a dynamic database that records newly available data.
-- In addition, exploring recommendation methodologies and application deployment using Streamlit.
+- In addition, exploring recommendation methodologies and application deployment